Madrid metropolitan area

+According to the issue 39 of the Economic Barometer of the City of Madrid, which divides a Madrid "metropolitan region" in 5 areas, the 3rd area exceeds the administrative limits of the Community of Madrid.

-The largest suburbs are to the south, and in general along the main routes leading out of Madrid.
+The largest suburbs are to the south, and in general along the main motorways leading out of Madrid.

-The GDP of the metropolitan area of Madrid was estimated to be 189 billion euros in 2009 and represents over 90% of the GDP of the region of Madrid.
-The GDP per capita was 37,758 euros in the metropolitan area while it reached 30,453 euros for the Madrid region.
+The GDP of the metropolitan area of Madrid was estimated to be €210 billion in 2020 and represents over 95% of the GDP of the region of Madrid.
+The GDP per capita was 37,758 euros in the metropolitan area while it reached 30,453 euros for the Madrid region, the Community of Madrid.

 In regard to the Madrid functional urban area (FUA), that is, the wider commuting zone, the territory has experienced by the turn of the 21st century an increase of extensive suburbanisation with a larger share of inhabitants living more than 25km away from the functional urban centre as well as the deepening of the traditional NW-SE socio-spatial segregation pattern.
 Another challenge is the lack of environmental sustainability of the current mobility model.